 White – The device is connected to 5G.

-Wi-Fi: Wi-Fi is on/off indicator (For further information, click here.)
+Wi-Fi: Wi-Fi is on/off indicator (Click here for step-by-step guidelines.)

 Power: Off and on indicator.